 Bootleggers flourished during Prohibition, and our local gangster was Isadore “Kid Cann” Blumenfeld.
-Blumenfeld was born in Romania on September 8, 1900, and came to Minnesota via Canada in 1902.
+Blumenfeld was born in Romania on September 8, 1900, and came to Minnesota via Canada/Duluth in July 1902.
 He married his wife Lillian Lee (born 1904) on August 25, 1936; they had no children.

 There are various explanations about his nickname:

 - The Kid claimed his nickname was a boxing title, although there is no evidence that he was actually a boxer.

 - He was conveniently “in the can” when his murders were being carried out

 - USA Confidential: “because of his many trips to the penitentiary,” which was patently untrue.